PatrickMcGrath29/quotes/content/quotes/zahh-xnbzx.md

   Christ.

-  He says He is the bread of life — He does not say He will give us the bread of life.
-He says He is the way — He does not say He will guide us to walk in the way.
-He says He is the truth — He does not say He will teach us a truth.
-He says He is true life — He dos not say He will give us a life.
+  He says He is the bread of life—He does not say He will give us the bread of life.
+He says He is the way—He does not say He will guide us to walk in the way.
+He says He is the truth—He does not say He will teach us a truth.
+He says He is true life—He dos not say He will give us a life.

   Whatever Christ gives us is His very own self...
 Christianity is Christ...
 Christianity is not any one thing which Christ gives to me; Christianity is Christ giving Himself to me.